davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 ### The Complex Plane

-Since a complex number has two different parts, we can draw this in two dimensions.
+Since complex numbers have two different parts we can draw them in two dimensions.
 Mathematicians call this the **complex plane**:

 ![Complex Plane](/buddhabrot/complex_plane.png)